Skip to product information

 Variety Info: 3" bright yellow, fully double flowers with thin petals

-Attributes: Cut Flower, Deer Resistant, Fairly Drought Tolerant, Edible Flower, Good for Containers
+Attributes: Cut Flower, Deer Resistant, Rabbit Resistant, Drought Tolerant, Edible Flower, Good for Containers

 Sowing Info